 Minh Huong Communal House, Hoi An Ancient Town

-Main activity during traveling Hoi An Ancient Town is perhaps visiting ancient architectures.
+The main activity during traveling Hoi An Ancient Town is perhaps visiting ancient architecture.
 Minh Huong Communal House is one of the famous architectures attracting many tourists of local and foreign the country.

 Minh Huong Communal House was built in the middle of the 17th century.
 The temple architecture is elaborately crafted by the skillful hands of craftsmen of Kim Bong Carpentry Village (a famous carpentry village in Hoi An City).
 Later, after many times of restoration, the temple has still kept his old appearance.

 The Temple is built with the wood pillars and the roofs are covered by yin-yang tiles.
 The main hall has 3 spaces and worships tablets carved Chinese words, in front has a horizontal board carving 4 words “Tuy Tien Duong Minh Huong” in Chinese.

 Minh Huong Communal House is a typical monument associated with the history of the formation and development of Hoi An Ancient Town.
 The Temple was granted a certificate of historical and cultural relics on March 29, 1993.

 Read more about An Ultimate Hoi An Travel Guide